keyakaneria/BingeThinkers_Retail_Sales_Insights/README.md

 **Requirements**

 To use this tool, you need Python 3.x installed on your system.
-The required Python libraries include pandas for data manipulation, matplotlib and seaborn for visualizations, tkinter for file selection dialogs, and os for file handling.
+The required Python libraries include pandas for data manipulation, matplotlib and seaborn for for visualizations.
 Ensure these dependencies are installed before running the script.

 **Features**